shaunvxc/ripe/README.md

 `$ pip install ripe`

 ## Usage

-When run from the root folder of a package (on the same level as the `setup.py` file) as:
+Run from the root-level of a package to uninstall the currently installed version, and reinstall using your local changes:

 `$ ripe`

-uninstalls the currently installed version of your package, and reinstalls it using your local changes.

-You can also point ripe to the package you wish to `ripen` up with your local changes.
-IE:
+You can also point ripe to the package you wish to `ripen` up with your local changes:

 `$ ripe packagename`